 - Build an application in Release mode and make sure that debug=”true” flag is not set in web.config

 - Partial Views should be cached.

 - Proper headers decrease the number of total requests generated by users when loading page multiple times.

 - Consider Output Caching or web acceleration with the proxy server

 - Configure ETags

-- Consider using read only database as caching layer
+- Consider using a read-only database as a caching layer